iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 The ``build-classpath`` goal is the same as in the original plugin and allows for adding further entries at the beginning or ending of a classpath file.
 - `prepends` is a list of `prepend` string entries specifying complete classpath entries to be prepended to the `outputFile` concatenated by `pathSeparator`
 - `appends` is a list of `append` string entries specifying  complete classpath entries to be prepended to the `outputFile` concatenated by `pathSeparator`
+- `rollout` rolls out the given classpath setup to a similar file for Linux (postfix `-linux`) and a file for Windows (postfix `-win`) with operating system settings like file/path separator applied automatically

 The expressions `${self}` or `${self-test}` can be used in prepends/appends to add the jar/test-jar artifact of the actual project.